nfdi4cat/pid4cat-model/docs/overview.md

 First, it should allow the minting of PIDs by different institutions.
 This requires that a part of the PID suffix is used as an identifier for an organization using a sub-PID-namespace.
 Second, the suffix must contain an identifier part that makes it unique in each sub-PID-namespace.
-Third, the suffix should make pid4cat handles easily distinguishable from other handles (for humans) [ref?
-TODO].
+Third, the suffix should make pid4cat handles easily distinguishable from other handles (for humans).

 The following scheme was selected for pid4cat handles: